hepaestus/ubuntu_club_notes/vim_usage.md

-# Vim Usage
+# Vi/Vim Usage

+Nomenclatural note: **Vi** is often the same as Vim.
+Vi is a text editor found on almost every linux system. **Vim** is the newest iteration of Vi.
+On most modern linux distros you can use the names interchangably.

+## Why Learn this?

 Vi/Vim is a powerful text editor that is widely used for programming and general text editing.
 Below are some basic commands and tips to help you get started with Vim.

-It is important since it is sometimes the only editor available on remote Linux systems.
+It is **important** to learn  because by default `vi` is sometimes the **only file editor** available by default on some Linux systems.

+## Before we start

-Remember the most important key in vim is **ESC** key to exit from any mode to normal mode.
+Remember the most important key in vim is the **ESC** or escape key to exit from any mode to normal mode.
+You may have never used this key before and wondered what it is for :).
+Now you know.

-## Starting Vim
+## Starting Vim/Vi

-- `vim [file]`: Opens the specified file in Vim.
+- `vi [file]` or `vim [file]`: Opens the specified file in Vi/Vim.
 If the file does not exist, it will create a new file.
-- `vim`: Opens Vim without any file.
-It will show your the current directory where you can use the up and down keys to select a file to edit, or even navigate deeper into the directory structure.
+- The `vim` or `vi` command alone opens Vi/Vim without any file.
+Instead it will show your the current directory where you can use the up and down keys to select a file to edit, or even navigate deeper into the directory structure.

+## The Arrow Keys

+On some early computer systems keyboards did not have arrow keys!
+On these keyboards you use the `h`, `j`, `k`, and `l` keys for moving the cursor around the screen.
+Modern keyboards almost always have arrow keys but you can still use the `hjkl` keys to move the cursor without moving your fingers off the home keys.
+Once you learn to open files you can try out these keys for yourself, it can be very nice not to move your hands of the home keys, once you get used to it.

 ## Basic Modes